Was this page helpful?

 📱 Minimum vCPU Count Calculator¶

-Reads per Second - The number of read operations your workload is expected to perform.
-Read-heavy workloads typically require more vCPU resources to maintain low latency and high throughput.
+Reads per Second - The number of read operations of your workload.
+More operations typically require more vCPU resources to maintain low latency and high throughput.

 Writes per Second - The number of write operations your workload is expected to perform.
-Write-heavy workloads can also demand more vCPU resources, especially if they involve complex operations.
+More operations typically require more vCPU resources, to maintain low latency and high throughput, especially if they involve complex operations.

 Simple– No indexes, up to 5 columns, basic queries.Moderate– Includes a single advanced feature such as a secondary index, materialized view, or CDC.Complex– Uses lightweight transactions (LWT) or multiple advanced features.